lmfit/asteval/_sources/motivation.rst.txt

    """
    aeval.eval(txt)

 can take a noticeable amount of CPU time.
 It is not hard to come up with short program that would run for hundreds of years, which probably exceeds anyones threshold for an acceptable run-time.
 There simply is not a good way to predict how long any code will take to run from the text of the code itself.
 As a simple example, consider the expression `x**y**z`.
 For values `x=y=z=5`, the run time will be well under 0.001 seconds.
 For `x=y=z=8`, run time will still be under 1 sec.
 Changing to `x=8, y=9, z=9`, will cause the statement to take several seconds.
 With `x=y=z=9`, executing that statement may take more than 1 hour on some machines.
 In short, runtime cannot be determined lexically.
+To be clear, for this exponentiation example, Asteval will raise a runtime error, telling you that an exponent > 10,000 is not allowed.
+But that happens at runtime, after the value of the exponent has been evaluated, it does not happen by looking at the text of the code.
+That is, there may very well be other "clever ways" to have very long run times that cannot be readily predicted from the text.

-This double exponential example also demonstrates there is not a good way to check for a long-running calculation within a single Python process.
-That calculation is not stuck within the Python interpreter, but in Python's C C-code (no doubt calling the `pow()` function) called by the Python interpreter itself.
+The exponential example also demonstrates there is not a good way to check for a long-running calculation within a single Python process.
+That calculation is not stuck within the Python interpreter, but in C code (no doubt the `pow()` function) called by the Python interpreter itself.
 That call will not return to the Python interpreter or allow other threads to run until that call is done.
-That means that from within a single process, there is not a reliable way to tell `asteval` (or really, even Python) when a calculation has taken too long.
+That means that from within a single process, there would not be a reliable way to tell `asteval` (or really, even Python) when a calculation has taken too long: Denial of Service is hard to detect before it happens, and even challenging to detect while it is happening.
 The only reliable way to limit run time is to have a second process watching the execution time of the asteval process and either try to interrupt it or kill it.

 For a limited range of problems, you can try to avoid asteval taking too long.
 For example, you may try to limit the *recursion limit* when